FPGA-Research-Manchester/OrkhestraFPGAStream/docs/README.md

 One solution described at the end of this document would be to insert junk data into the records before the crossbar.
 The junk data inserts don't fix the clashing problem all the time though because the inserts aren't fine grain enough.
 Thus we won't be trying to use it.
 It allows us to tightly pack the records but the extra complexity is not worth it at the moment since the interface throughput is larger than the AXI bursts anyway so we can afford to be more relaxed with the data packing.
 So the idea is to have the record contain junk data bubbles.

 This is fine for input.
 For output it's not that good since then we are wasting the limited throughput for transporting garbage data.
 But the DBMS would expect record fields in the order it requested and this constraint allows the solution to be simple.
 The solution will be using NULL columns which then can be removed in software while writing the results back to the filesystem.
-To further optimise this constraint can be ignored and then the columns can be in any arbitrary order on the output side to avoid NULL columns.
+To further optimise, this constraint can be ignored and then the columns can be in any arbitrary order on the output side to avoid NULL columns.
+Just a different clash resolver can be used.

 #### Clash free input